Your marketing approach will depend on the pain you're targeting.

 (I also like the way Michael Buckbee categorizes pain intensity.
 He asks: "Does this pain need morphine, aspirin, or a vitamin?")

-Notice how the type of marketing your dentist employs corresponds with the intensity of the pain:
+Notice how the marketing your dentist employs corresponds with the intensity of the pain:

 The customer is highly motivated to find a solution.
-They google "dentists nearby" and book an appointment with the first office that has availability.
+They google "dentists nearby" and book an appointment with the first available office.

-Businesses targeting extreme pain also have a pricing advantage.
-Often, the greater the pain, the more people are willing to pay (this is why Uber is able to use surge pricing).
+Businesses targeting extreme pain may also have a pricing advantage.
+Often, the greater the pain, the more people are willing to pay (this is why Uber can use surge pricing).

 What are some examples of products that solve extreme pain points?

-• Zapier: "If we don't figure out this integration this week, we're going to lose this deal."
+Zapier: "If we don't figure out this integration this week, we will lose this deal."

-• Churnbuster: "How am I going to deal with all the customers with expiring credit cards?"
+Churnbuster: "How will I deal with all the customers with expiring credit cards?"

-Marketing moderate pain points employs both "push" and "pull" techniques.
+Marketing moderate pain points employ both "push" and "pull" techniques.

 For example, the dentist might place an ad in the paper that says: